amsecada/getstreemlined/promptelligence.md

 # Welcome to the Future of Work: Harnessing AI to Elevate Your Business

-## Unveil the Power of AI with Our Comprehensive "Retool" Training Program
+## Unveil the Power of AI with Our Comprehensive "Promptelligence" Training Program

 ### Why Invest in AI Training?

 In today's rapidly evolving digital landscape, staying ahead means continuously adapting and upgrading your tools and techniques.
 For small B2B business owners navigating the burgeoning field of artificial intelligence, the challenge is not just about adopting new technology but mastering it to transform your operational dynamics.
-Our "Retool" training program is designed to demystify the complexities of AI, particularly focusing on the groundbreaking capabilities of ChatGPT.
+Our "Promptelligence" training program is designed to demystify the complexities of AI, particularly focusing on the groundbreaking capabilities of ChatGPT.

 ### What You Will Learn: